MohmdFo/kong-auth/README.md

 # Kong Auth Service

-A FastAPI application that creates Kong consumers and generates JWT tokens for authentication.
+A FastAPI application that creates Kong consumers, generates JWT tokens for authentication, and provides a comprehensive API for managing Kong services and routes.

 ## Features

 - Create Kong consumers with JWT credentials
 - Generate JWT tokens with configurable expiration
 - List and manage Kong consumers
+- **NEW**: Complete Kong service and route management API
+- **NEW**: Dynamic service creation and configuration
+- **NEW**: Plugin management (JWT, CORS, Rate Limiting, etc.)
+- **NEW**: Service health monitoring
+- **NEW**: Complete service setup with routes and plugins
 - Automatic handling of existing consumers
 - Complete Docker support with development and production configurations
 - Comprehensive testing and CI/CD pipeline